solliancenet/azure-synapse-analytics-workshop-400/day-04/challenges.md

 In addition to the RTO requirements, top management is demanding more and more a departure from the traditional "analyze today, yesterday's data".
 The goal is to significantly reduce the gap between the moment data is generated and the moment it ends up in dashboards.

-Data post-2017 is now coming in as a continuous stream of Parquet files.
+Data post May 2017 is now coming in as a continuous stream of Parquet files.
 Propose and implement a data lake architecture where top management can get data with various compromises between speed of delivery and accuracy/completeness.
 Provide a bronze level where freshly collected sales data is analyzed using Synapse SQL Serverless and exposed into dashboards.
 Provide a silver level where data quality has been increased via data engineering.
 Finally, provide the gold level where top-quality data has been persisted in a Synapse SQL Pool.

 ### Success criteria